 The propagated plants can take about 2 weeks to 4 weeks for the first signs of growth to appear.

 It depends entirely on the method you are using and the initial care you give to them.
-Read about the best practices and care guide for lucky bamboo plants
+Read about the best practices and care guide for lucky bamboo plants.

-Some plants will take longer, so be patient.
 Either way, the best thing is to enjoy watching your lucky bamboo plants grow.

 Conclusion